frc3512/Robot-2020/README.md

 * Make sure to have FRC toolchain from the setup section.
 * Open the tools directory `~/wpilib/2020/tools` and run `python3 ToolsUpdater.py`.
-* Open OutlineViewer by running `python3 Glass.py` and set the server location to 10.35.12.2.
+* Open Glass by running `python3 Glass.py` and set the server location to 10.35.12.2.
 The default port will work.

 ## Simulation logging